“Keep a journal with both content and process oriented entries.”

 Your Transformation Journey

-So, you want to start an exercise program!
+So, you want to start on a successful exercise program!
 Excellent!
 Whether this is your first effort, or your 10th, the team at Svelte Yeti Health and Fitness is here to help you design your path to fitness.
 Today, we have ten suggestions that will help you incorporate exercise into your day-to-day life, that is both safe and sustainable.

 Launch Yourself Into The Stratosphere